Westgate Center: Stores

-The mall previously hosted a Montgomery Ward's where the Target store is now located.
+The mall previously hosted a Montgomery Ward where the Target store is now located.
 Barnes & Noble, until it closed in 2013, was one of 16 stores closed that year.
 This location is now a Nike Factory Store.
 Also previously in the complex were Storables, Blockbuster Video, Safeway, Montgomery Ward, and JCPenney.
 Century Theatres also had one of its domes, Century 25, on the complex at the corner of Saratoga Avenue and Campbell Avenue, before it was sold to an independent group who renamed it the Retro Dome.
 The group eventually moved and the dome was demolished, replaced by the Veggie Grill.